The direct democracy paradox: Microtargeting and issue ownership in Swiss online political ads: Results

 Finally, some issues are pushed by a single party.
 For instance, ``National Security'' and ``Immigration \& Asylum'' are cornerstones of the SVP's agenda but are not promoted by other parties.
 The issue of ``Media \& Information'' (which includes topics such as cancel culture, disinformation, and woke culture) is almost exclusively promoted by the center-right FDP party.
 The issue of ``Urban \& Regional Development'' is addressed almost exclusively by the SP.
 It is also worth mentioning that the more centrist parties, GLP and Die Mitte, have the lowest share values.
 It is reasonable to hypothesize that this is because they address a wide range of issues instead of focusing on a few specific topics.
 In summary, of the two hypotheses presented at the beginning of this subsection, the most accurate is that parties tend to have different agendas and rarely promote or debate the same topics.

 To further investigate similarities and differences between parties, a machine learning model is built to try to predict the party author of an ad (\textbf{RQ3.b}).
 For this multi-class classification task, a multinomial logistic regression model is trained on the ads relevant to the 2023 federal elections.
-Ads are weighted according to their total number of impressions to ensure that ads with a larger reach have a proportionally larger impact on the model's parameters.
 For completeness, three different feature combinations are tested: (1) \textit{Demographic}, representing the percentage of impressions per age and gender bucket; (2) \textit{Topic}, which are one-hot encoded topic categories; and (3) a combination of \textit{Demographic + Topics}.

 In general, the model achieves strong discriminative power across all classes and feature combinations, as shown by Table~\ref{tab:model_auc} where is reported the One-vs-Rest goodness of fit measured as the area under the ROC curve. \textit{Demographic} features alone are sufficient to distinguish the parties with good performance.
 However, \textit{Topic} features appear to be stronger predictors, and the best-performing model uses the combined set of all features.
 In the combined model, all parties achieve an AUC ROC score above 0.75, with top-performing classes like SVP and GRÜNE exceeding 0.85.